When it comes to apps that pay you to drive, one of the most popular categories is food delivery apps.

 - Flexible work hours: With Uber Eats, you don’t have to schedule a shift, so you can work whenever is most convenient for you.

-- Instant payout: Funds are transferred to your account immediately depending on how you’ve set up your payments, so you can be rewarded instantly for your work.
+- Instant payouts: Funds are transferred to your account immediately depending on how you’ve set up your payments, so you can be rewarded instantly for your work.

 - Combining passengers and food: This feature helps you make the most out of your time and avoid lulls, without having to switch between apps.

 - Tax implications: Being self-employed inevitably means tracking your earnings and deductibles and paying out during tax season, which can be an additional burden if you’re already not making much.

 - Vehicle costs: Cars are expensive!
-Gas, maintenance, cleaning fees, and overall depreciation will take a significant chunk out of your earnings.
+Gas, maintenance, cleaning fees, and overall depreciation take a significant chunk out of your earnings.

 - Low rates and hard work: Food delivery is a competitive market, and Uber has been known to lower delivery rates to keep up with its competitors.
 If you want to make the most out of your deliveries, you’ll be putting in the work when others don’t want to– which may mean saying goodbye to your own meal times and weekends.